AIRLegend/aitrack/README.md

 ## Bugs and Contributing

 If you encounter any bug/problem or you have some idea, post it on the [issues page](https://github.com/AIRLegend/aitracker/issues) to find help or further discussion.
-If you decide to fix something or implement a request, feel free to fork this repo, develop your new feature in a separate branch and then, make a PR to review it.
+If you decide to fix something or implement a request, feel free to fork this repo, develop your new feature in a separate branch and then, make a PR to review it, here is the [guide to developers](Doc/DEVELOP.md).

 Thank you!

 ## Acknowledgements